Zenoo/quickModal/README.md

           ]
       }
   ],
-  afterOpen: function(none, modal) {}, // Callback triggered after the modal opens. second parameter is the modal NODE.
+  afterOpen: function(modal) {}, // Callback triggered after the modal opens.
+Parameter is the modal NODE.
-  beforeClose: function(none, modal) {}, // Callback triggered right before the modal closes. second parameter is the modal NODE.
+  beforeClose: function(modal) {}, // Callback triggered right before the modal closes.
+Parameter is the modal NODE.
-  onSubmit: function(none, form) {} // Callback triggered when the form is submitted. second parameter is the form NODE.
+  onSubmit: function(form) {} // Callback triggered when the form is submitted.
+Parameter is the form NODE.
 }
 ```